Coping with Holiday Depression

 I’m author, entrepreneur and health & wellness expert Cheryl A Major, and I would love to connect with you.
 If you are interested in eating to be and feel healthier, please check out my comprehensive training, “What’s in a Food Label”.
 You’ll learn how to gain an advantage over the processed food industry when you know how to figure out exactly what is in that package of food they are trying to sell you.
 What I did to change my life so completely wasn’t magic, but it was magical.
 I did it, and so can you.

-My new book,“Eat Your Blues Away” is now available on Amazon and is a great way to start the New Year.
+My book,“Eat Your Blues Away” is available on Amazon and is a great way to enjoy the holidays and start the New Year.